If you made any changes in Pure these will be visible here soon.

 Ben is always looking to supervise PhD projects on television history, television genre, and representations of class, gender, and crime.

 He is also keen to supervise students who are interested in combining social sciences with the arts.
-His current PhD student is writing a thesis entitled 'Transforming lives and place in Middlesbrough through creative activity at Middlesbrough Institute of Modern Art'.
+His recently graduated PhD student produced a thesis entitled 'Transforming lives and place in Middlesbrough through creative activity at Middlesbrough Institute of Modern Art'.

 External Roles and Professional Activities